 Remote control your RaspberryPI from Twitter.

-RPITwit is a really simple script to execute remote shell commands on your RaspberryPI using your twitter account.
+RPiTwit is a really simple script to execute remote shell commands on your RaspberryPI (or any other Linux distribution with python) using your twitter account.

-Just write a status on your twitter account using the following format:
+To execute commands just write a status on your twitter with the following format:

-The scripts are saved on “~/rpitwit_commands/scripts”. you can use shell or python scripts.
+The scripts are stored on “~/rpitwit_commands/”.
+You can call python scripts, shell scripts or executables.
 In the case of python scripts do not include the “.py” extension when calling the command on twitter.

 sudo python setup.py install